disraptor/disraptor/README.md

 });
 ```

-The two methods `createProperties` and `updateProperties` need to be implemented in that model.
+The two methods `createProperties` (for POST requests) and `updateProperties` (for PUT requests) need to be implemented in that model.
 At the moment, I’m unsure what the purpose of these methods is.
 However, I can tell that they need to return an object with all the properties that are supposed to be transferred to the server when calling `pet.save()`.
-Therefor, the to implementations can often be identical.
+Therefor, the two implementations can often be identical.

 ### Server-side Controller